MohamedTarekMoustaf/Covid19_Vaccine_Tracker/README.md

 Power BI Desktop: The primary tool used for data modeling, visualization, and report creation.

-[List your data source(s), for example: "Microsoft Excel," "SQL Server," or "CSV files."]
+"Microsoft Excel," "SQL Server," or "CSV files".

-[Mention any other tools or languages used, for example: "DAX for custom measures" or "Power Query for data transformation."]
+"DAX for custom measures" or "Power Query for data transformation"

 **Getting Started**